aoijs/website/src/content/docs/functions/userPerms.md

 ---
 title: $userPerms
-description: $userPerms will return a user's permission of a specific guild.
+description: $userPerms will return a user's permission on a specific guild.
 id: userPerms
 ---

-`$userPerms` will return a user's permission of a specific guild.
+`$userPerms` will return a user's permission on a specific guild.

 ## Usage